lazybytez/.github/docs/SECURITY.md

 - Steps to reproduce the issue
 - Any potential impact you have identified

 You will receive an acknowledgment within 48 hours.
-An initial assessment of severity and scope will be provided within 7 business days of receipt.
+An initial assessment of severity and scope will be provided within 7 days of receipt.

 ## Coordinated disclosure